Music of South Africa: 1960s

-In the 1960s, a smooth form of mbube called cothoza mfana developed, led by the King Star Brothers, who invented isicathamiya style by the end of the decade.
+In the 1960s, a smooth form of mbube, called cothoza mfana, emerged, led by the King Star Brothers, who had invented the isicathamiya style by the end of the decade.

-By the 1960s, the saxophone was commonplace in jive music, the performance of which continued to be restricted to townships.
+By the 1960s, the saxophone was commonplace in jive music, whose performance continued to be restricted to townships.
 The genre was called sax jive and later mbaqanga.
-Mbaqanga literally means dumpling but implies home-made and was coined by Michael Xaba, a jazz saxophonist who did not like the new style.
+Mbaqanga literally means "dumpling" but connotes "homemade" and was coined by Michael Xaba, a jazz saxophonist who disliked the new style.

-The early 1960s also saw performers such as bassist Joseph Makwela and guitarist Marks Mankwane add electric instruments and marabi and kwela influences to the mbaqanga style, leading to a funkier and more African sound.
+The early 1960s also saw performers such as bassist Joseph Makwela and guitarist Marks Mankwane incorporate electric instruments and influences from marabi and kwela into the mbaqanga style, resulting in a funkier, more African sound.

-Mbaqanga developed vocal harmonies during the very early 1960s when groups including The Skylarks and the Manhattan Brothers began copying American vocal bands, mostly doo wop.
-Rather than African-American four-part harmonies, however, South African bands used five parts.
+Mbaqanga developed vocal harmonies in the early 1960s, when groups such as The Skylarks and the Manhattan Brothers began imitating American vocal bands, primarily doo wop.
+Rather than African-American four-part harmonies, however, South African bands employed five-part harmonies.
 The Dark City Sisters were the most popular vocal group in the early 1960s, known for their sweet style.
 Aaron Jack Lerole of Black Mambazo added groaning male vocals to the female harmonies, later being replaced by Simon 'Mahlathini' Nkabinde, who has become perhaps the most influential and well-known South African "groaner" of the twentieth century.
 Marks Mankwane and Joseph Makwela's mbaqanga innovations evolved into the more danceable mgqashiyo sound when the two joined forces with Mahlathini and the new female group Mahotella Queens, in Mankwane's backing group Makhona Tsohle Band (also featuring Makwela along with saxophonist-turned-producer West Nkosi, rhythm guitarist Vivian Ngubane, and drummer Lucky Monama).
-The Mahlathini and the Mahotella Queens/Makhona Tsohle outfit recorded as a studio unit for Gallo Record Company, to great national success, pioneering mgqashiyo music all over the country to equal success.
+The Mahlathini and the Mahotella Queens/Makhona Tsohle outfit recorded as a studio unit for Gallo Record Company, achieving significant national success and pioneering mgqashiyo music across the country.

-In 1967 Miriam Makeba released US hit "Pata Pata".
+In 1967, Miriam Makeba released the US hit "Pata Pata".
 1967, Izintombi Zesi Manje Manje, an mgqashiyo female group that provided intense competition for Mahotella Queens.
 Both groups were massive competitors in the jive field, though the Queens usually came out on top.